kemalcr/kemal/_docs/http-requests.md

 ---
 layout: doc
-title: HTTP Requests and Responses
+title: HTTP Request / Response Lifecycle
 ---

-# HTTP Request / Response Lifecycle

 Accessing the HTTP request/response environment (query params, body, content_type, headers, status_code) is super easy.
 You can use the environment returned from the block: